wil2106/caudio_parses/README.md

 # caudio_parses
-The custom parsers were made using Peg.js.
+The parsers were made using Peg.js.
+Their goal is to avoid XSS.
 You can test them here : https://pegjs.org/online